-A Christmas Cactus requires repotting every 3 years.
-Repot it in spring, after it finishes flowering for the season but when its foliage and roots still grow actively.
+A Christmas Cactus requires repotting every three years.
+Repot it in spring after it finishes flowering for the season, but when its foliage and roots still grow actively.
 Planting your Christmas Cactus in the correct type of potting soil will help the plant remain healthy and will ensure a good bloom in the next season.

 Homemade Potting Soil

 Mixing your own potting soil allows you to ensure the cactus is in the best growing medium.
 Begin with sterile compost or garden loam, and mix it with equal portions of perlite and milled peat.
 The perlite and peat aerate the soil mixture and provide drainage while the compost or loam retains nutrients and enough moisture to support the plant's roots.
 Using sterilized ingredients prevents the introduction of diseases and pest organisms into the mixture.

 A standard commercial potting mixture works well with only slight amendments.
 Choose a pH-balanced mixture with no added fertilizers.
 A pH-balanced potting soil has a fairly neutral pH level, between 6.0 and 7.0.
 It is neither too acidic nor too alkaline for the cactus.
 A mixture containing 60 to 80 % soil and 20 to 40 % perlite needs no further amending.
 If the mixture doesn't contain perlite, then mix three parts potting soil with two parts perlite before using it.
 Alternatively, use a potting soil specifically designed for cacti because that kind of potting mix already contains extra drainage materials.